LauraCarter/ORReries/CODE_OF_CONDUCT.md

-# Code of Conduct / Community Participation Guidelines
+# Code of Conduct and Community Participation Guidelines

 As a community we welcome everyone, and encourage a friendly and positive environment.